cturpn/Operating-System-Writeup/operating-system/OS-components/kernel.md

 Physical memory, if utilized as is, would have some very impactful security flaws.
 One of them being, that processes would always see the entire address space, not just its own.
 This allows it malicious actors or bugs to bypass privilege rings, read and modify any part of memory and so on.

 All those given characteristics make the physical memory quite complex.
 It is common to reduce this complexity and introduce additional security measurements by utilizing different memory management techniques.
-One of these techniques is virtual memory (also paged memory management), which is the most common one in modern OS. https://media.geeksforgeeks.org/wp-content/uploads/20250111161309142776/memory_management_techniques.webp These techniques or rather the abstraction it provides, simplifies memory access for programs; the CPU handles all the physical complexity.
+One of these techniques is virtual memory (also paged memory management, or in some implementations segmented memory management with paging), which is the most common one in modern OS. https://media.geeksforgeeks.org/wp-content/uploads/20250111161309142776/memory_management_techniques.webp While there are multiple other techniques, i will solely focus on virtual memory in this documentation.
+These techniques or rather the abstraction it provides, simplifies memory access for programs; the CPU handles all the physical complexity.

 ### Virtual Memory
 Main benefits of implementing virtual memory include: